 To offset your carbon emissions at home or work, you may choose to donate the entire cost of a tree in your family or business's name or make a smaller donation to be combined with others until the total of $250 is met.
 Learn more about your carbon emissions through our Carbon Calculator.

-Trees & Fees - The donor, with advice from the city forester, can choose from a number of tree species, including conifers (blue spruce, fir, pine, etc.) or deciduous trees (ash, maple, oak, etc.).
-Wholesale cost of a single tree varies, but is usually around $250.
-All other expenses, including planting, maintenance and a one-year warranty, will be covered by the City of Westminster.
-Donors are welcome to attend the tree planting.
+Trees & Fees - The donor, with advice from the city forester, can choose from a number of tree species, including conifers (blue spruce, fir, pine, etc.) or deciduous trees (maple, oak, linden, etc.).
+The fee is $250 and includes the cost of the tree and planting.

 Planting Sites - Several parks within the City of Westminster have been specifically targeted to receive tree donations.
 These parks have sufficient space available and are spread throughout the city, offering donors close proximity and easy access if they wish to periodically visit their tree.
 Specific tree location requests will also be given individual consideration.